 }

-// Attempt to parse currency - adjust based on your store's format
+// Parse the total value — adjust for your store's currency format

 const maxPickupValue = 5000; // Set your threshold